Reasons why a gun trust is still a better option than purchasing as an individual:

 - Firearms placed into a trust pass outside the probate process.

-- A gun trust is not recorded and thus there is no paper trail like with a corporation or LLC.
+- Privacy: A gun trust is not recorded and thus there is no paper trail like with a corporation or LLC.
+Also, because firearms are not included in the probate estate there is no list of assets which might be filed with the court and available to the general public.

 - A gun trust generally does not have an obligation to file tax returns or annual reports.